Quantum Pseudorandom Scramblers: Introduction

 The discussion so far works with real Hilbert spaces.
 To construct a $\prss$ in a complex Hilbert space, we further develop a parallel Kac's walk on complex Hilbert spaces.
 The construction starts likewise by randomly partitioning $\vdim$ coordinates to $\vdim/2$ pairs, and then applying random $2\times 2$ \emph{unitary} matrices independently to each pair.
 As unitary matrices have more degrees of freedom than real orthogonal rotation matricies, the analysis of the mixing time is more involved.
 The extension of Kac's walk to a complex Hilbert space, as well as the parallelization, has not been studied previously as far as we are aware.
 This may be of independent interest.

 \paragraph{Applications.} It is easy to see that $\prss$s subsume standard $\prsg$s as well as scalable $\prsg$s.
-We also demonstrate that $\prss$s can be used to achieve a black-box realization of a variant of $\prsg$s known as pseudorandom function-like state generators ($\prfsg$s), which in turn enable a host of cryptographic primitives such as secure multi-party computation~\cite{AQY22,AGQY22}.
+We also demonstrate that $\prss$s can be used to achieve a black-box realization of a variant of $\prsg$s known as pseudorandom function-like state generators ($\prfsg$s), which in turn enable a host of cryptographic primitives such as IND-CPA SKE and EUF-CMA MAC~\cite{AQY22,AGQY22}.
 A $\prfsg$ takes an additional classical input $x$ (from a poly-size domain) and produces a pseudorandom state.
-In the literature, a $\prfsg$ can be constructed from $\prsg$s by measuring a part of a pseudorandom state and post-select on $x$.
+In the literature, a $\prfsg$ (with logarithmic input length) can be constructed from $\prsg$s by measuring a part of a pseudorandom state and then post-selecting on $x$.
 This inevitably is error-prone and consumes multiple copies, i.e., multiple invocations of a $\prsg$, to evaluate on a single $x$.
 Given our $\prss$ (with a sufficiently long key), we can simply feed $\ket{x}$ as the initial state to the $\prss$, and hence only \emph{one}, rather than polynomially-many, run of $\prss$ suffices.

 We observe that the argument by Kretschmer~\cite{Kre21} also implies that $\prss$ is \emph{strictly} weaker than one-way functions relative to an oracle.
 Thus $\prss$s may further enhance the new cryptographic landscape without assuming one-way functions.
 We demonstrate some use cases of $\prss$s beyond what are already possible from $\prsg$s.
 For starters, a $\prss$ enables efficient encryption of quantum messages by effectively ``scrambling'' any initial state, and allowing \emph{multiple copies} of the same state to be encrypted under the same key.
 The fact that $\prss$ provides a secure encryption also enables committing quantum states, thanks to a new characterization of~\cite{GJMZ23}.
 The commitment scheme can be further made \emph{succinct}, where the commitment message has smaller size than the size of the message to be committed.
 Existing constructions rely on potentially stronger assumptions than $\prss$s.